William-Droin/pythonEva/README.md

 2. Red
 3. Red with black shadow

-It takes input from the messages in the mail if it sees a special flag (exmaple: "Text:RED", will force the text to be displayed only red).
+It takes input from the messages in the mail if it sees a special flag (example: "Text:RED", will force the text to be displayed only red).

 ## The physical device: